 Jackson accuses foreign affairs ministry of dishonesty in case of fishermen

-OPPOSITION spokesman on national security Fitz Jackson has accused the Government of being dishonest in its explanation of the situation involving the five fishermen held at sea last September by the US Coast Guard and allegedly taken captive for a month under inhumane conditions.
+OPPOSITION spokesman on national security Fitz Jackson has accused the Government of being dishonest in its explanation of the situation involving the five fishermen held at sea in September 2017 by the US Coast Guard and allegedly taken captive for a month under inhumane conditions.

 Four of the five men, through the American Civil Liberties Union (ACLU) and law firm Stroock and Stroock and Lavan, are now suing the US Coast Guard, claiming degrading treatment and appalling human rights violations.